Serious Insights Device Case Buyer’s Guide

 At the high-end of the adhesives market (beyond wraps and skins) sits Toast (toastmade.com), which offers real wood with laser etched images, including custom images.
-Their 3M-adhesive firmly plants itself on devices and holds snuggly based on precision cuts around the wood.
+Toast’s 3M adhesive backed covers firmly plant themselves on devices and holds snuggly based on precision cuts around the wood.
 This is wood, so it can chip, but better it chip than the phone’s screen.
-They offer kits that include front-facing protection as well.
+Toast offers kits that include front-facing protection as well.

 Twelve South brings elegance to adhesives with their leather SurfacePad ($49.99 for iPhone/iPad Mini, $79.99 for iPad Pro 10.5/iPad and $99.99 for iPad Pro 12.9).

 All of the adhesive products are removable, though they may not seem that way once firmly adhered to your device.
-And many reusable as long as the adhesive remains clean.
+And many can be reused as long as the adhesive remains clean.

 Environmentally Responsible Cases

-If you are looking for ecologically friendly cases, start with the packaging.
-Many firms still use packaging that isn’t labeled for recycling.
-We suggest you send a message by purchasing products packaged in recyclable material, even better, that use recycled material to for the package.
+For those seeking ecologically friendly cases, start with the packaging.
+Many firms still ship in non-recyclable packaging.
+We suggest consumers send a message by only purchasing products packaged in recyclable material, even better, that use recycled material for the package.
 All case manufacturers should take the lead on post-consumer packaging, if not biodegradable cases.

 Some markers continue to offer biodegradable cases, though some have ceased operations or stopped making environmentally friendly cases.
 It appears that Marware’s eco-friendly leathers are no longer available, nor are iPhoneCraze’s Canvaz cases, nor Apple Pie USA’s recycled cardboard iPad case.

 It does appear a company named Guided does still sells cardboard cases for iPads and Kindle Fires from recycled materials.
-These cases are inexpensive ($19.99 for a 3 pack), great for schools because they can be used for DIY projects as well as ease of personalization.
+These cases are inexpensive ($19.99 for a 3 pack).
+They are great for schools because they offer a starting point for DIY projects as well as ease of personalization.
 Doesn’t look like they are keeping up with Apple, however, as their selection centers around the iPad 2 and similar sized devices.

 The hot eco-case of the moment comes from Pela, a BPA-free iPhone or Android case ($39.00) that is 100% compostable and comes in plastic-free packaging.
-The company also makes donations to environmental initiatives from their sales.
-Although we said we would avoid the nonsensical alternative materials names, the Pela Case is made of Flaxstic®, a GDH-B1 compostable bioplastic elastomer that integrates flax straw materials.
+The company also makes donations to environmental initiatives from case sales.
+Although we usually suggest avoiding nonsensical alternative material names, we give Pela a pass on Flaxstic®, a GDH-B1 compostable bioplastic elastomer that integrates flax straw materials.